sandra-sandbox/sandra-sandbox/README.md

 # **Welcome to sandra-sandbox!**

-Hello, everyone!
-I am Sandra who is currently passionate in delving the opportunities lying in the data field deeper.
-I am a highly curious person who likes to learn something new.
+Hi everyone!
+I'm Sandra an Industrial Engineer, and I'm excited about diving deeper into the world of data.
+As a curious learner, I'm eager to expand my knowledge and skills.
-That's why, I think I want to give a try on working personal data science projects to gain more familiarity with the tools as well as ideas in the future.
+To achieve this, I'm taking on personal data science projects to gain hands-on experience with industry tools and develop innovative ideas.

 So, please freely have a look on my works and I am open for your feedbacks as well!